benallfree/gobot/src/plugins/pocketbase/notes.md

 gobot pocketbase --dir=/path/to/pb_data
 ```

-## Upgrading PocketBase
+### Upgrading PocketBase

-While `gobot --upgrade` is intentionally blocked. `gobot` always grabs the latest version of PocketBase by default.
-Use `gobot --version=x.y.z` from the CLI or `getPocketBasePath({version: 'x.y.z'})` to use a specific PocketBase version.
+The `--upgrade` switch is intentionally blocked.
+Since Gobot always grabs the latest version of PocketBase by default, or the version you specify, the `--upgrade` switch would overwrite Gobot's cached binary and create cache inconsistency.

+Use `gobot --g-use-version=x.y.z` from the CLI or `{ version: 'x.y.z' }` from the API to use a specific PocketBase version or semver range.